 Rome has a variety of accommodations.
 Whether backpacker hostel, B&B, mid-range hotel or pure luxury, everybody will find their place to stay in Rome.
 If you are not sure which hotel to choose yet, we have put together a few amazing accommodations here…It’s worth a look!

 - 4-Star Hotel: The Hotel Degli Artisti is conveniently located to reach many sights quickly in Rome.
-Breakfast is very good, and you can enjoy a great atmosphere on the roof terrace.
+Breakfast is superb, and you can enjoy a great atmosphere on the roof terrace.

-- 5-Star Hotel: The Hotel Splendide Royal is a beautiful and elegant hotel, close to Villa Borghese and within walking distance of the Spanish Steps and many other highlights.
+- 5-Star Hotel: The Hotel Splendide Royal is a beautiful and elegant hotel, close to Villa Borghese and nearby of the Spanish Steps and many other highlights.

 Find the best accommodation in Rome: